f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/bot_lb_edit.png

-Go to the **Security Configuration** section and enable Bot Defense by selecting **Specify Bot Defense Configuration** in the drop-down menu.
+Go to the **Bot Protection** section and enable Bot Defense.
 The Regional Endpoint is **US** due to its closer proximity to our sample app user base.
 Click **Configure** to configure Bot Defense Policy.

 .. figure:: assets/bot_config.png